Transparency in Supply Chains Act

 Risk Management & Verification

 At Delta Galil, we maintain and enforce internal accountability procedures for employees and contractors who fail to meet company standards to prevent the incidence of slavery and human trafficking in its supply chain.
 We practice due diligence in maintaining these standards.
-All Delta Galil employees are given our internal code of ethics which requires employees to perform their duties in compliance with all applicable laws and regulations and requires employees to be familiar with the laws, rules and regulations that impact his or her specific duties.
+All Delta Galil employees are given our internal code of ethics which requires employees to be familiar with the laws, rules, and regulations that impact his or her specific duties.
 Employees are required to report all violations of this policy through our internal ethics compliance hotline.

 If evidence of human trafficking and/or slavery is found, we work quickly to thoroughly investigate the matter and identify whether an issue exists.
+We do this in partnership with other brands, stakeholders or civil society, and with government when necessary.
 In the case of a non-compliance, our goal is to aid in the resolution of any incidences of human trafficking and slavery.
-It is not possible, however, to effectively solve the issue of non-compliance without the cooperation of the supplier.
+It is not possible, however, to effectively solve the issue of non-compliances without the cooperation of the supplier.
 Thus, we reserve the right to examine the specific situation and develop the best possible strategy for resolution, which in some cases could mean terminating the business relationship.

 At Delta Galil, we continuously evaluate and conduct analysis of the effectiveness of our human trafficking and slavery eradication efforts.
 We review our Code of Conduct as well as our compliance program on an annual basis to ensure that we are prioritizing our efforts in the areas where we have the greatest leverage and possible impact for change.

-This disclosure confirms our efforts to eradicate slavery and human trafficking practices within our supply chain and it shall be reviewed annually and updated accordingly.
+This disclosure confirms our efforts to eradicate slavery and human trafficking practices within our supply chain as of December 31st 2018, and it shall be reviewed annually and updated accordingly.